Huntthee/TheDesertWhale/README.md

 ## Things To Come!

 **A simple roadmap of features to be added.**

+- [x] Site more-or-less complete!
+Just fancy stuff left to do.
 - [x] Update to a Formspree form for contact/order form :pencil:
 - [ ] Integrate some fancy/subtle animations such as progress bars :heavy_check_mark:
-- [ ] Refactor to a dynamic website using Node/Express/MongoDB :computer:
+- [ ] Refactor to a dynamic website using Node/Express/MongoDB :computer: can't be done on GitHub Pages :cry:

 ### Attributions:

 - [Devhints.io](https://devhints.io/sass) Has been of great help with remembering all the bits and pieces available with a bit of SCSS.

 - [Alii](https://rawooo.carrd.co/) Another awesome Artist/Streamer!
-Creator of the cute little placeholder & cursor image.
+Creator of the cute little favicon and cursor image.